cmcenearney/StringMatching/README.md

 cabal build
 ```

-now you can test with
+now you can test with:

 ```
 cabal test
 ```

-or run individual test files (with pretty output)
+or run individual test files (with pretty output):

 ```
 runhaskell -isrc -itest test/StringMatching/ShiftAndSpec.hs